cdklabs/cdk-pipelines-github/API.md

 This method will reuse your AWS credentials to log in to AWS.
 Your AWS credentials are already used to deploy your CDK stacks.
-It can be supplied via Github Secrets or using an IAM role that trusts the Github OIDC identity provider.
+It can be supplied via GitHub Secrets or using an IAM role that trusts the GitHub OIDC identity provider.

-TODO: note the necessary permissions for the IAM role here.

 NOTE - All ECR repositories in the same account and region share a domain name (e.g., 0123456789012.dkr.ecr.eu-west-1.amazonaws.com), and can only have one associated